5th Global Conference

 - Download Template document (Word)

-Delegates are of course welcome to find their own accommodation.
+Delegates are, of course, free to find alternative accommodation.

-- access to the conference project initiative support materials
+access to the email discussion group and conference project initiative support materials

-Delegates must complete the online booking form by Friday 26th July 2013 at the latest.
-After the deadline has expired, an invoice will be drawn up and sent to you; the invoice will contain all the necessary information for you to pay by bank transfer, cheque , credit card or Paypal.
-The invoice must be settled by Friday 6th September 2013.
+Delegates must complete the online booking form by Friday 5th September 2014 at the latest.
+After the deadline has expired, an invoice will be drawn up and sent to you; the invoice will contain all the necessary information for you to pay by bank transfer, cheque or credit card.
+The invoice must be settled by Friday 26th September 2014.
 It is the responsibility of delegates to ensure that payment is made by this date.
 Failure to receive payment will result in your booking being cancelled.

 Payment can be made by cheque, in pounds sterling (gbp) only.
 Cheque’s in pound sterling must be drawn against a bank with headquarters in the United Kingdom.
 Cheque’s should be made payable to ‘Inter-Disciplinary.Net’ and sent, with the booking form, to: